General Statistical Resources

 - JavaStat: retrospective power analysis statpages.org/postpowr.html

-Post-hoc power anaysis.
+Post-hoc power analysis.
 Good to use as a reader of the literature if authors fail to address power.
 Good description of controversy.

 - PS: Power and Sample Size calculations (Vanderbilt) biostat.mc.vanderbilt.edu/twiki/bin/view/Main/PowerSampleSize

 Software that can be downloaded to calculate sample size.
-Addresses several hard to find issues in sample size calcuations such as for paired data.
+Addresses several hard to find issues in sample size calculations (eg, paired data).

 - Creative Research Systems: sample size calculator www.surveysystem.com/sscalc.htm

 Sample size calculator for survey research.

 Resources for finding statistics on diseases and demographics